Yevgeni Bodrov

 Yevgeni Bodrov (born January 8, 1988) is a Russian former professional ice hockey player who played in the Kontinental Hockey League (KHL).

 After five seasons with Ak Bars Kazan, Bodrov was traded during the 2014–15 season, to Atlant Moscow Oblast in exchange for Mikhail Glukhov on November 20, 2014.

-Following a 18 year professional career, Bodrov announced his retirement from professional hockey due to a lingering hip injury on 14 September 2023.
+Following an 18-year professional career, Bodrov announced his retirement from professional hockey due to a lingering hip injury on 14 September 2023.